 Error Bars in Excel

 Error bars in Excel indicate the deviation or variability of a data point.
 It shows how much the real result can deviate from the measured result.
 This is an essential feature for data analysis.
-The below picture shows vertical error bars.
+The below picture shows added vertical error bars.
 Here, each error bar shows how much or less the sales amount can be.

 There are different kinds of error bars in Excel.
-They are Standard Error, Percentage, Standard Deviation, Fixed Value, and Custom Error bars.
+They are Standard Error, Percentage, Standard Deviation, Fixed Value, and Custom Error Bars.
 These error bars are used for different purposes.
 Now, let’s follow the steps below to add horizontal error bars in Excel.

 To explain the steps, we will use a dataset that contains information about the sales and profit of a shop.
 Here, we will plot this information in a graph first.
 Then, we will add horizontal error bars.